martinsoft/xcodetheme/README.md

 * choose the 'Martinsoft' theme to apply.

+## Updates

+I make tweaks to this theme every now and again, so Star this repo if you'd like to see updates.

 ## Support

 If you enjoy this theme, please let me know on [Instagram (@martinsoft)](https://instagram.com/martinsoft)!